arjyo851/corider/Readme.md

 # Corider-CRUD Flask Application

 ### This is a backend API written in Flask for a Corider-CRUD application.
-The application allows you to perform CRUD operations (Create, Read, Update, Delete) on a Corider resource using HTTP requests.
+The application allows you to perform CRUD operations (Create, Read, Update, Delete) on a  resource using HTTP requests.

 Python version: 3.8